ramda/repl/README.md

       <td>`onChange`</td>
       <td>No</td>
       <td>Function</td>
-      <td>This is called with the _pre-compiled_ text from the input window whenever this text is changed.
+      <td>This is called with the <em>pre-compiled</em> text from the input window whenever this text is changed.
 This can be used for updating the URL with a new query string, for example.</td>
       <td>
         <pre lang="js">
 (code) => window.location.hash = URI.encode(code)